How To Pack Test Strips for Shipping

 Step 7: Ship Within 7 Days

-Once your package is received, payment is processed within one business day — helping you avoid long payment delays.
+Once your package is received, payment is issued within 2 business days after inspection — helping you avoid long payment delays.

 Why Following the Rules Protects You